AeroLeads people directory · profile

 What skills is David Kirkpatrick known for?

-David Kirkpatrick has skills like Social Media, Journalism, Publishing, Storytelling, Magazines, Facebook, Digital Media, Corporate Communications, Editing, Content Strategy, Technology Journalism, Writing.
+David Kirkpatrick is listed with skills including Social Media, Journalism, Publishing, Storytelling, Magazines, Facebook, Digital Media, and Corporate Communications.